SheetJS/sheetjs/demos/database/README.md

 #### WebSQL

-WebSQL is a popular SQL-based in-browser database available on Chrome / Safari.
+WebSQL is a popular SQL-based in-browser database available on Chrome.
 In practice, it is powered by SQLite, and most simple SQLite-compatible queries work as-is in WebSQL.

-The public demo <http://sheetjs.com/sexql> generates a database from workbook.
+The public demo <http://sheetjs.com/sql> generates a database from workbook.

 #### LocalStorage and SessionStorage